Centiq/project-tilt-training/ssh-notes/ssh-connection-problems.md

 In the WSL machine to persist these changes you can either add the ifconfig command to your bashrc file.

 Under Windows you may need to set up a command file that you run after you reboot the machine.
 There is an alternative, but this requires editing the registry and is quite complicated.
-See the file [how-to-change-mtu-permanently-window-10](how-to-change-mtu-permanently-window-10.md) for more details.
+See [how-to-change-mtu-permanently-window-10](how-to-change-mtu-permanently-window-10.md) for more details.